OrchardCMS/OrchardDoc/Documentation/Configuring-email.markdown

 ## Configuring Email SMTP Settings ##

-Once the *Email Messaging* modules have been enabled the email settings can be configured.
+Once the *Email Messaging* module has been enabled the email settings can be configured.
 To configure the email settings in Orchard, select 'Email' under the Settings section of the admin.

 ![Orchard CMS Email Settings Navigation](../Upload/Messaging/Email-Settings.PNG)